AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Conditionals/README.md

     console.log('No cheese on toast for you today.');
 }
 ```
-And, returning to our previous exxample about the child doing a chore for their parent, you could write it like this:
+And, returning to our previous example about the child doing a chore for their parent, you could write it like this:
 ```
 let shoppingDon = false;
 let childsAllowance;